comp1100/comp1100.github.io/_sources/innovation/2_business_model_canvas.md

 ## Busines models and customer development

-The lovely model below in Figure {numref}`fig:business_model_canvas_overview`, thanks for Alexander Osterwalder from Strategyzer, gives us an overview of the nine key parts of a business model, and how they relate.
+The lovely model below in {numref}`fig:business_model_canvas_overview`, thanks for Alexander Osterwalder from Strategyzer, gives us an overview of the nine key parts of a business model, and how they relate.

 ```{figure} ./figs/business_model_canvas_overview.jpg
 ---